 I had my first experience of Massage at a party when I was in my late teens.
 Someone was giving clothed shoulder Massage and I asked if I could have one.
 I really enjoyed it and ended up chatting to the person who’d given me the Massage.
 They encouraged me to have a go myself – which I did with fairly positive responses.
 From those very humble beginnings I discovered I had some aptitude for Massage and eventually decided to train professionally.

 It was several months between qualifying and starting on the cruise ship but in the end I only managed about 6 weeks before getting severe RSI-type injuries in my wrists.
 I was never formally diagnosed but the intense pain and discomfort I experienced was proof enough for me that something was badly wrong.
 Before I’d started that job I had looked for some “injury prevention” tools and, ironically, had found Gerry’s first book (The Principles & Practice of NO HANDS Massage) but opted for a different one – because it was a couple of quid cheaper.
 Eek!
 Not my wisest moment, but c’est la vie.
 Said book did nothing to prevent my injury and rather than wait to be medically disembarked (which I had already seen happen to several colleagues, even in the short time I was there) I took the decision to break my contract and pay for my own flight home.
-My health and the very fabric of my body was worth so much more to me than anything that particular employment could offer me.
+My health and the very fabric of my body was, and is, worth so much more to me than anything that particular employment could offer me.

 It was 9 months after returning from my “injury cruise” that I attended TRANSFORMING TOUCH and I confess, I really struggled on day one.
 I just didn’t get it.
 That said, having paid my money and feeling like there was something there I came back for day two and after a hard going morning it all slotted into place around lunchtime.
 And that was it – I was hooked.